 Templates come with pre-styled content and components to save you time and development resources, but that also means the sites created with them tend to look the same out-of-the-box.
 When either a template or framework becomes too popular, you have to ensure you’re customizing it or risk looking like most websites on the internet: pretty but not unique.

 And if your website looks like everyone else’s, you risk losing visitors who came to your site to see what your company uniquely has to offer.

 For example, for a blog post about Squarespace templates, web designer Paige Brunton browsed through about 100 photographer websites made on Squarespace and noted that the Montauk template is widely used — and under-customized — by photographers so their sites looked very similar.

 There are two potential fixes: you can heavily customize the template, or pick a less commonly-used template that’s still responsive, well-coded, and highly rated.

 Thanks to a meteoric rise in low-code and no-code development platforms as well as pre-built templates, people with limited coding skills and even non-coders can create websites.
 However, while you can now create a website without coding, you can't disregard the rules of good design.

 Pre-built templates are professionally designed, but when users customize them, they can substantially alter the design.
 Customizing templates to fit your unique brand is essential, but website design guidelines like visual hierarchy, navigability, and consistency must be followed.
-This may require you to spend time learning design principles and best practices.
-We’ll go over a few below.

 Website templates and low- and no-code tools have revolutionized website design.
 People with little to no coding skills can now create beautiful websites — but they can also make mistakes that pose risks to the functionality, security, and SEO of their sites.
 Avoiding the seven mistakes and following the seven best practices above can help ensure your website is not just pretty — but high-performing, secure, and SEO-friendly.